Djnirds1984/SULIT-WIFI-by-AJC/README.md

             proxy_cache_bypass $http_upgrade;
         }

-        # All other requests are part of the Single Page App (SPA).
+        # All other requests are for the frontend Single Page App (SPA).
-        # This serves the main index.html file, allowing React Router to handle routes like /admin.
+        # This serves the main index.html file, allowing the React app to handle all routes like /admin.
         location / {
             try_files $uri $uri/ /index.html;
         }